Oct 7, 2021

-- Alberta licenses have a 1 to 5 year expiry date based on your license class and other factors.
+- Alberta licenses have a 1 to 5 year expiry date based on your class and other factors.

 - Your driver’s license always expired on your birthday (not the last day of your birth month).